 Osteomas are commonly found in patients undergoing imaging of the sinuses, appearing in up to 3% of CT examinations of the paranasal sinuses 1.
-The are most frequently diagnosed in middle age (20-50 years of age) and there is a male predilection (M:F = 1.5-2.6:1) 1.
+They are most frequently diagnosed in 20-50 years olds, and there is a male predilection (M:F = 1.5-2.6:1) 1.

 Most osteomas are asymptomatic and are found incidentally when imaging the sinuses either for sinonasal symptoms or for unrelated complaints.

 Osteomas may become symptomatic in one of two ways:

 Three possible mechanisms for pain are suggested: local effect, referred pain via the trigeminal nerve and a prostaglandin E-2 mediated mechanism 5.
 There can be a significant inversely proportional discrepancy between the size of the lesion and the symptoms; do not simply assume because the lesion is small it does not account for the patient's symptoms.